jlVidal/Project-Oxford-OCR-API/README.md

 # Project Oxford OCR API

 Microsoft’s Project Oxford helps developers build more intelligent apps.
+Check http://projectoxford.ai for more information.

-This library was created to use for OCR API from any Node.JS app.
+This library was created to use the OCR API from any Node.JS app.

-How to using Project Oxford OCR API:
+How to using this library:

 ### Requirements